uwaisalqadri/MangaKu/README.md

 }

 ```
-yes, we can use `Foundation` same as what we use in Xcode
+we definitely can use `Foundation` the same way we use it in Xcode

 ## <a name="buy-me-coffee"></a> ☕️ Buy Me a Coffee
 If you like this project please support me by <a href="https://www.buymeacoffee.com/uwaisalqadri" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" height=32></a> ;-)